West Toronto Railpath

-The West Toronto Railpath is a multi-use trail in Toronto, Ontario, Canada, running from The Junction neighbourhood toward downtown Toronto.
+The West Toronto Railpath is a multi-use trail in Toronto, Ontario, Canada, running from The Junction Triangle neighbourhood toward downtown Toronto.
 The Railpath was developed by the City of Toronto for bicycle and pedestrian use.
 Like Toronto's Beltline and Don Mills trails, it is an urban rail-to-trail project.
 Phase 1 of the path opened in 2009.
 Phase 2, an extension south from Dundas Street West to Liberty Village, was approved and proceeding with detailed design as of September 2020 with funding of $2.9 million jointly from the City and the Government of Canada.
 Construction of Phase 2 is expected to begin in 2023.